Laura Overdeck

-Laura Overdeck (née Bilodeau) is an American education reformer, author and movie producer.
+Laura Overdeck is an American education reformer, author and movie producer.
 Overdeck is the founder and president of the Bedtime Math Foundation, a nonprofit that helps parents teach their kids math in fun, recreational ways through a free app.
 She also authored a book series entitled Bedtime Math published by MacMillan.
-Overdeck is the producer of the movie Rule Breakers, the inspiring story of the first all-girls robotics team in Afghanistan.
+Overdeck is the producer of the movie Rule Breakers, the story of the first all-girls robotics team in Afghanistan.
 In her role on the New Jersey Pandemic Relief Fund, she launched the New Jersey Tutoring Corps to address learning loss during the COVID pandemic.
 The Tutoring Corps continues to function today as a standalone nonprofit operating statewide at 80 sites.

 Early life

 Overdeck is the daughter of Emily and Gilbert R. Bilodeau of Westfield, New Jersey.
 She graduated from Westfield High School in 1987, where she was valedictorian of her class.
 She was also selected for and participated in the New Jersey Governor's School in the Sciences.

 Overdeck went on to earn a bachelor's degree in astrophysical sciences from Princeton University.

 She also holds a master's degree in business administration from the Wharton School, and an honorary doctorate in engineering from Stevens Institute of Technology.